 Students are required to read our ICT Acceptable Use and BYOD Acceptable Use policies and both the student and a parent/carer must sign and return the ICT Acceptable Use sheet to acknowledge they will abide by the provisions and conditions of the documents.
 This will enable them to have access to our ICT facilities including a network login and G-Suite access providing cloud storage, online productivity applications and an e-mail account.
 Forms available here.

-What are the expectation with loaning books and equipment
+What are the expectations with loaning books and equipment?

 Textbooks and specialised equipment will be issued on loan and students will be required to pay for any loss or damage to these or for any damage to school property.
-Lockers are provided for every student.
-We strongly advise the use of a padlock (available to buy from our online shop in September) on a locker to ensure all valuables are kept secure during the school day.
 No responsibility can be accepted by the school for any lost/damaged items.

 What happens if my child loses property?